-- confirms achievement and performance in relation to the knowledge, understanding and skills specified in the syllabus, to the levels described in the grade descriptions. - to show likely future success

-The outcomes:

-- help predict which students are well prepared for a particular course or career and/or which students are more likely to be successful - help students choose the most suitable course or career.
+- 1 to measure learning and achievement - The assessment confirms achievement and performance in relation to the knowledge, understanding and skills specified in the syllabus, to the levels described in the grade descriptions. - 2 to show likely future success - The outcomes to show likely future success. - The outcomes help predict which students are well prepared for a particular course or career and/or which students are more likely to be successful. - The outcomes help students choose the most suitable course or career.